-The smell that hit us when they opened the doors of the cattle train was like a physical presence—the tang of soured bleach, old death, and defecation.
-Like a maw of some great beast gaping in the darkness, its perfumed promise of sorrow swallowed us up as we were herded like livestock into its unkind gloom.
+The smell that hit us when they opened the doors of the cattle train was a physical presence—the tang of soured bleach, old death, and defecation.
+Like a maw of some great beast gaping in the darkness, its perfumed promise of sorrow swallowed us up as we were herded as livestock into its unkind gloom.

 I settled myself as well as I could in the corner of the car, propped against a water bucket.
 The available space was eaten up quickly by body after body forced into the car, packed like maggots in a wound, with scarcely a breath of distance between us.
 Men with overgrown and unkempt beards, women with tangled hair and fussy children, all scattered the interior of the train car now.
 They are people.
 I am people.
-But here we are, huddled for warmth in a box made for animals for the slaughter.
-I prayed the train would stop, the doors would open up, and we’d be released somewhere warm and dry, somewhere we could begin again.
+Yet here we are, huddled for warmth in a box made for animals to the slaughter.
+I prayed the train would stop, the doors would open up, and we’d be released somewhere warm and dry, somewhere we could begin anew.
 Somewhere that hope still lived.
 Somewhere the children these women held might have a chance to smile again.

 But I knew of the rumors.
 I knew where we were going.
 I knew where we were going and what was to come, and still I prayed.
 I prayed to God, as I always had done, to protect us, to help me see it through.
 I prayed to God even though it seemed so long since God had listened to any of us.
 God wasn’t in this place anymore.
 He seemed to have turned his back, shut his eyes, or perhaps just grown so weary of the human capacity for greed and cruelty that instead of sending flood or fire he’d decided to let us be the device of our own destruction.
-Would the war leave any who knew his name, to praise it, to raise it up with a halleluiah, or to curse it for his apparent cold indifference?
+Would the war leave any who knew his name, to praise it, to raise it up with a hallelujah, or to curse it for his apparent cold indifference?

 Would any of us on this train even make it to our stop?
 Its wheels rolled on and on for an eternity, and even in the ceaseless night within our car I could see most of us were but fading ghosts of ourselves.
 Fathers’ brows furrowed with worry for their children, daughters whimpered about the cold, mothers struggled to keep everyone together and put on the bravest faces of all of us to calm the little ones.
 Would I die when those wheels came to a halt?
 Or was I going to be put back to work, like in the ghettos?
 Was it selfish to think of what was to come for me when so many hollowed out and terrified faces surrounded me?
 Was it wrong to think of my own fate when looking into the eyes of a cold and hungry child who had not yet begun to live?
 Probably, but my fear was beyond my control now.